bitsofcotton/consistency-boots/README.md

 the consistency on the whole softwares are not supported.
 This is because if there's a probe point on mem-cpu bus, any of the codes are injected and any of the addresses are read.
 Otherwise, onechip without i/o condition, the chip can sniff keyboards and is able to inject the keys, nor, the chip can see all the packets transferred, all the pixels displayed.
 So in that case, the computer is no use.
+To resist them, we can en/decrypt/sign/verify all the buses, but otherthan presharedkey with some long range, it's a illusion we call.